matiasvallejosdev/notes-docs/library-docs/english/the-complete-guide-of-ielts.md

 5. Sometimes **you will hear two or more potential answers** but only one is correct.
 6. The questions in the listeting are **in the same order** as the information you hear.
 However, in multiple choice questions the possible answers will be **in random order.**
 7. Make sure that you pay close attention to **any negatives in the options**, as well as **any adjectives**.
 With multiple choices **pay careful attention to the question** and options.
+8. You should **study the map plan or plan carefully** before you listen.
+Having a clear image will help you to understand the question.
+9. Before you listen **read maps several times to become familiar** with the options.
+If you can't decide, write down and decide later.

 ### Study tips